 Palm Sunday is celebrated in many different ways.
 One of the more traditional offerings you may find at celebrations and services include the burning of palm leaves, following a blessing.

-Palm Sunday is also important to observers as it is thought to fulfil an important prophecy.
+Palm Sunday is also important to observers as it is thought to fulfill an important prophecy.
 That prophecy referred to the Messiah, whom Jesus Christ is referred to by millions, or as the Saviour.

 Some churches and establishments may refer to Palm Sunday as the ‘Entry of the Lord Into Jerusalem’, which remains a literal interpretation.